zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/is-approved-all.md

 title: isApprovedAll
 keywords:
 - 'pos client, erc1155, isApprovedAll, polygon, sdk'
-description: 'Check if token is approved all.'
+description: 'Check if all tokens are approved.'
 ---

-`isApprovedAll` method checks if all token is approved for a user.
+`isApprovedAll` method checks if all tokens are approved for a user.
 It returns boolean value.

 ```
 const erc1155Token = posClient.erc1155(<token address>, true);